atoms-ufrj/playmol/doc/commands.md

 This command creates an improper involving the specified atoms.

 The parameter _atom-x_ is the identifier of a previously created atom.
 A unique identifier must be provided, with no use of wildcard characters (* or ?).
+A previously defined improper type is required, noting that the order of the involved atom types is relevant.

+IMPORTANT: Impropers are not detected automatically because there are several possible improper definitions.

 **Examples**: